arkydon/Awesome-desktop-notes/README.md

 * [Resoph Notes](https://www.resoph.com/ResophNotes/Welcome.html) Low resource usage.
 (No longer updated)
 * [Tangent Notes](https://www.tangentnotes.com/) - Open source, local-first, with live markdown, sliding panes, two way links and more.
 Designed to let you write the way you think.
 * [Perpetual Notes](https://www.enselsoftware.com/product/PerpetualNotes.html) - Save notes in RTF with rich text formatting and images, meeting notes, web pages, projects, travel plan, research drafts.
+* [Goodnotes](https://www.goodnotes.com/) - Write, type, and collaborate — all in one intelligent place

 #### Knowledge Graph style
 * [Logseq](https://github.com/logseq/logseq) - knowledge management and collaboration.
 It focuses on privacy, longevity, and user control.
 Plain text files and we currently support both Markdown and Emacs Org mode (more to be added soon).